jasonc/chef-ovirt/README.md

 * `node['ovirt']['db_port']` - This setting can be used to override the default database port of 5432.

 * `node['ovirt']['firewall_manager']` - This setting can be used to override the default firewall manager.
 The module uses iptables for RHEL and CentOS and firewalld for Fedora by default.
 Valid options are iptables and firewalld.

+* `node['ovirt']['answers_file']` - This setting can be used to override the default value of /var/lib/ovirt-engine/setup/answers/answers-from-chef.

 Usage